 Children and young people in our education settings mostly have Education, Health and Care (EHC) plans, which outline their aspirations, outcomes, needs and support.
 Our trans-disciplinary teams work collaboratively with the children and young people and their parents/carers for input, develop these plans and ensure they are implemented.

 Progress is regularly and comprehensively monitored, evaluated and reported.
 We tailor how we teach to match the individual child or young person and measure whether the approach is working.

 This helps to ensure that pupils and learners make the best progress they can.
 Pupils and learners have access to a range of qualifications, as well as non-accredited learning, depending on their interests, desired outcomes and abilities.

-We also have a board-level Education Committee that oversees performance across all of our services.
-We welcome visitors to our services and regularly hold open days for parents/carers and professionals.
+We also have a board-level education committee that oversees performance across all of our services.

 Our services are subject to Ofsted inspections, which are published online, both on our website and by Ofsted.